Vacyy/Tournament-Creator/Code/README.md

-All .cs and .Designer.cs code will be in this folder
+## All .cs and .Designer.cs code are in this folder